5 Alzheimer’s Myths: Separating Fact from Fiction

-A Place for Mom (APFM) discovered that common Internet search terms include “do only blue eyed people have Alzheimer’s?” and “does Alzheimer’s only affect the elderly?”
-These terms tell us that people obviously need to be informed about the disease—especially with the aging baby boomer population that’s expected to triple the amount of people suffering from the disease by 2030*.
+A Place for Mom discovered that common web search terms surrounding Alzheimer’s include: “Do only blue eyed people get Alzheimer’s?” and “Does Alzheimer’s only affect the elderly?”
+These terms tell us that people need to be better informed about the disease, and awareness and understanding are the first steps to unraveling it.
+Read about some of the most common Alzheimer’s misconceptions.

 Fact or Fiction?
-5 Alzheimer’s Myths Investigated
+5 Alzheimer’s Myths

-Myth 1: “Alzheimer’s only affects the elderly.”
+1. “Alzheimer’s only affects the elderly.”

 The brain is a complex system.
 So Alzheimer’s patients will have both good days and bad days (much like a normal functioning brain’s wavering clarity, depending on influencers like sleep, diet, stimulation, etc), but the good moments are typically for short bursts of time.
 Alzheimer’s disease is tricky as sufferers tend to retain basic social skills during the early stages of the disease, making it even more difficult to diagnose the disease; or even believe the diagnosis of a loved one.

-Myth 3: “People with Alzheimer’s are oblivious to their symptoms.”
+3. “People with Alzheimer’s are oblivious to their symptoms.”

 This is a myth.
-Most people with Alzheimer’s are very aware that something is wrong, at least part of the time; and especially in the beginning stages of the disease.
+Most people with Alzheimer’s are very aware that something is wrong, at least part of the time, and especially in the beginning stages of the disease.
 Kind of like when a healthy person forgets what they’re looking for as they enter a room.
 They recognize there’s a memory gap.
 People with Alzheimer’s experience this same disruption with their synapse awareness.
 Memory lapses and trouble doing familiar tasks (cooking, following a favorite card game or remembering directions, for example) can be very disruptive, which is why many people with Alzheimer’s go through a form of depression.
 Insight varies by individual, however, and awareness fluxes each day.

 As the disease progresses and symptoms worsen, awareness of the condition typically becomes foggy for most people; which can be a double-edged sword for both a caregiver and the person suffering from the disease.

-Myth 4: “People with higher education levels have a faster memory decline.”
+4. “People with higher education levels have a faster memory decline.”

 This is a myth.
 While higher education levels can help stimulate the brain, creating higher cognitive reserves, this does not necessarily mean it helps prevent memory decline or Alzheimer’s.
 People who have a higher education often have more “flexible brains” to help them adjust to their new circumstances, according to Dr. Jason Karlawish, an associate professor of medicine at the University of Pennsylvania and director of the school’s Alzheimer’s Disease Center’s Education and Information Transfer Core.